MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/using-a-handle-to-a-registry-key-object.md

-Once the driver has finished its manipulations, it must call [**ZwClose**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntclose) to close the handle—unless it has already called **ZwDeleteKey** to delete the key.
-(Once a key is deleted, all the open handles to it become invalid, so the driver must not close the handle in this case.)
+Once the driver has finished its manipulations, it must call [**ZwClose**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntclose) to close the handle—even if it has already called **ZwDeleteKey** to delete the key.
+(Once a key is deleted, all the open handles to it become invalid, however the driver must still close the handle.)

 The following code example illustrates how to open a handle for a key named **\\Registry\\Machine\\Software\\**<em>MyCompany</em>\\*MyApp*, then retrieve key data and close the handle.